Rules, Regulations & Guidelines 2018/19

 10) MULTIPLE AWARDS: When an entrant has submitted more than one entry in the same section it is possible that judges may select the same entrant for more than one award.
 There is no restriction on the number of awards the same entrant may receive.

-11) AWARDING OF TOOLS/EQUIPMENT: Voucher allocations must be taken up by the expiry date as set by the sponsor.
+11) COLLEGE TROPHY AWARD: the allocation of tool/equipment vouchers must be taken up by the expiry date as set by the sponsor.

 12) WITHHOLDING AWARDS: Judges may choose not to give awards in any section if they consider the quality of the entries to be of insufficient merit.
 Therefore, the Council gives no guarantee that all the available prizes will be awarded.
 The Council also reserves the right to withhold any award for an entry not made available for exhibition.